StoyanStoyanov1/Python-Fundamental/README.md

-# My solutions to the tasks given by soft uni, done in two ways.
+# My solutions to the tasks given by SoftUni, done in two ways.
 From the Fundamentals with python course